-Interest charges: While lenders have the right to charge interest, there are rules around how they do so.
+Interest charges: While lenders have the right to charge interest, and there is no cap on what they can charge, there are rules around how they do so.

 Payments: Lenders must apply repayments according to the rules set out in the CCCF Act, and must tell borrowers if they will accept extra part repayments.
 Borrowers have the right to fully repay a contract earlier than stated in the contract.